drrindt/resume/resume.md

     - Administrative duties including department accounting, case management, treatment team, utilization review, business development and assisting in personnel decisions.
-    -  Business Development, comminity outreach, and  education services to Command military personnel in Western US.
+    - Education,  business Development and comminity outreach services to Command military personnel in Western US.
-    - Liaison between nursing staff, social work department, utilization review, psychiatrists, and the psychology department
+    - Liaison between nursing staff, social work department, utilization review, psychiatrists, and the psychology department.
-    - **FIXME**: some mention of working with military insurers (Tricare, etc)
+    - Liason and collaboration with Triwest/Tricare and other goverment sponsored services for insurnace fulfillment
-    - Research project development and trial on program efficacy **?FIXME?** and new treatment initiatives in conjunction with UCSD, VA, SDSU and location MFTs.
+    - Research project development and trials on program efficacy. and new treatment initiatives in conjunction with UCSD, VA, SDSU and location Military Treatment Facilities.

 *   **Director of Psychology**, April 2007—present